ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 ### Finer Meshes.

-This repository contains a folder **finerMeshTheory** which provides the following field files to make it easier to compare OpenFOAM results to the theoretical ones:
+This repository contains a folder **finerMesh** which provides the following field files to make it easier to compare OpenFOAM results to the theoretical ones:

 - `T.theory.9cells`: Theoretical T field at cell centers mapped to 9 cells.